Cosmo-Tech/Babylon-End-User-Doc/docs/guides/create_update_solution.md

     * context_id: `test`
     * platform_id: `dev`
+    * state_id: teststate

-To deploy a complete solution, you can declare its configuration in yaml files corresponding to specific deployment type.
+To deploy a complete Cosmo Tech solution, you can declare its configuration in yaml files corresponding to specific deployment type.
 Each file contains general information about the deployment:

 ```yaml